AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/caching.md

 ## Explicit dispatcher cache invalidation {#explicit-invalidation}

 Adobe's recommendation is to rely on standard cache headers to control the content delivery life cycle.
-If needed, it is possible to invalidate content directly in dispatcher.
+However, if needed, it is possible to invalidate content directly in dispatcher.

 The following list contains some scenarios where you might want to explicitly invalidate the cache (while optionally listening for the completion of the invalidation):

-* After publishing content such as experience fragments or content fragments, invalidating published and cached content that reference those elements.
+* After publishing content such as experience fragments or content fragments, invalidating published and cached content that references those elements.
 * Notifying an external system when referenced pages are successfully invalidated.

 There are two approaches to explicitly invalidate the cache: